raynamharris/BehavEphyRNAseq/TACC-copy/README.md

 | :--- | :---: | :--- |
 JA16268 | May 24, 2016 | paired end
 JA16443 | July 26, 2016 | Tag-seq
-JA16444 | TBA | Tag-seq
+JA16444 | October 5, 2016 | paired end

+For storing and working with my data, I created a directory on scratch `$SCRATCH/BehavEphyRNAseq`.
+Inside, there is a subdirectory for each job and then a subdirectory for the raw data.

-## Workflow
+## Workflow JA16444

 I use the command line to create a lot of the commands files and batch scripts, so this readme documents the workflow I use to create these files.
 My hope is that this style will help me easily reproduce the workflow (either for reanalysing this project or for applying the workflow to new datasets).

 I decided to keep my data and my scripts and my commands files in the same directory, gasp!
 I tried to keep them separate for a while, but having the commands files in the same directory with the launcher script and the data just makes life easier.
 I do move the fastqc output files to their own directory after processing because that makes me happy.

-So, inside `2016-07-26-rawdata` I have the data from job JA16443 as well as the following scripts and commands files:
+So, inside `rawdata` I have the data from job JA16444 as well as the following scripts and commands files:

 | Scripts | Description
 | :--- | :--- |
 00_gsaf_download | Bash script to download data from amazon cloud.
 See    https://wikis.utexas.edu/display/GSAF/How+to+download+your+data
-01_fastqc | Quality control of raw data
+01_fastqc | Quality control of raw data 02_kallistoquant | gene quantification using kallisto with the Mus transcriptome 03_kallistoquantcandidategenes | gene quantification using kallisto with only a subset of candidate genes from the Mus transcriptome
-02_gunzip | Gunzip, keep original files
-03_clean | 3 step trimming and filtering using Fastx toolkit, adapted from Misha https://github.com/raynamharris/tag-based_RNAseq/blob/master/tagSeq_processing_README.txt
-04_fastqc | Quality control of clean data

 ## Resources